dsb4k8/Simulated-Annealing/README.md

 If it was accept, It simply shows the current value of temperature T in the equation e^(-(s2-s1)/T).

-If it regected, it shows the attempted replacement score and the current best.
+If it was skipped, it shows the attempted replacement score and the current best.